 Keywords

-Wetlands, Outer anks, Albemarle Sound, Pamlico Sound, Landover, Landover change,
+Wetlands, Outer Banks, Albemarle Sound, Pamlico Sound, Land cover, Land cover change, Ecological Forecasting

 II.
 Introduction

-Background: Coastal regions such as the Albemarle-Pamlico estuary system, are heavily dependent on extensive healthy wetlands to provide a transitional buffer between terrestrial and aquatic ecosystems.
+Background: Coastal regions, such as the Albemarle-Pamlico estuary system, are heavily dependent on extensive healthy wetlands to provide a transitional buffer between terrestrial and aquatic ecosystems.
 These regions provide various ecosystem services that are commonly misunderstood.
 Wetlands are responsible for sediment trapping, shoreline erosion control by stabilizing loose soil with a dense root mat, filtering toxic heavy metals, and retaining overloaded nutrients from urban or agriculture runoff (Howarth et al. 1996, Lytle et al. 1998, Stevenson et al. 1985, Verhoeven et al. 2006).
 Vegetation in these ecosystems effectively remove toxic heavy metals such as Chromium (Cr) Cr(IV) from contaminated wastewater and can reduce the metal into a stable non-toxic form Cr(III) by a reduction mechanism (Lytle et al. 1998).
 Modern agriculture relies heavily on fertilizers to ensure a proper yield, however this overloads nutrients like nitrogen (N) and phosphorus (P) into watersheds.
 Wetland vegetation species are effective natural buffers to N and P overloading because of their nutrient retention properties in primary production (Verhoeven et al., 2006).
 Wetlands also offer predation refuge for juvenile fish species which supports local fishing industry by ensuring steady and healthy fish populations (Jude and Pappas, 1992).
 These ecosystems have very high primary production and effectively sequester carbon by fixing carbon dioxide (CO2) in the form of plant biomass (Whiting and Chanton 2001, Gross et al. 1990).
 Coastlines frequently subjected to hurricanes and heavy storms such as the eastern United States benefit greatly from wetlands’ ability to mitigate damage and flood conditions (Gedan et al. 2011).
 Ecotourism also benefits from extensive wetland ecosystems by offering economic opportunities in recreational water activities such as fishing, kayak/canoeing, and nature enthusiasts.

 Project Objectives: This project looked at wetland extent in the Albemarle-Pamlico estuary over time.
 Using a dense time-stacking of Landsat Imagery, wetland extent were mapped throughout Albemarle Pamlico watershed between the years 2000 – 2015.
 NASA Earth Observing Systems (EOS), in particular Landsat-5, 7, and 8, were used to collect imagery.
 Two indices were used, one that measured change in water extent over the years and one that measured the relative health of the wetlands themselves.
 This two pronged approach sought to capture both natural and anthropogenic effects on the Albemarle Pamlico estuary system.

 Study Area: The Albemarle-Pamlico watershed encompasses a large geographic area, approximately 30,000 square miles.
-This includes 25 counties in Northeastern North Carolina and 10 counties in Southeastern, Virginia.
+This includes 25 counties in Northeastern, North Carolina and 10 counties in Southeastern, Virginia.
 The watershed is made of six major river basins and two major sounds.
 This project’s study area focused on the Albemarle and Pamlico estuary system, the second largest estuary system in the United States.

 Study Period: The time period for this study took place over 10 years, 2000 – 2015.